dlee/babu/README.md

 }
 ```

 In the example above, the "default" dependency now requires the "on git branch" dependency.
-This means that the "on git branch" dependency must be met before "default" dependency:
+This means that the "on git branch" dependency must be met before the "default" dependency:
 ```
 $ babu
 default {